wallabag/wallabag/en/user/import/Elcurator.md

 On the settings
 ([https://www.elcurator.net/settings](https://www.elcurator.net/settings))
-page, click on "Préparer mon export" button.
-A JSON file will be send to your email address.
+page, click on "Prepare my export": you will receive an email once available with a JSON file inside.

 ## Import your data into wallabag